← Back to The Yop & Tom Blog

 How to Write a To-Do List (And Get It Done)

 And the penny drops.
-You didn’t do anything to move you closer to your goals.
+You did not move any closer to the goals that matter to you.

-That’s why to-do lists matter.
-Sure, they’re not the most exciting subject in the world, but what they do is.
+That is why to-do lists matter.
+They are not the most exciting subject in the world, but what they do is.
 Because watching your goals come to life?
 Now that is exciting.
-Here’s how to write an effective to-do list.
+Here is how to write an effective to-do list, and how to choose the right notebook or planner to stick with it.

 How to write your to-do list